Table Of Contents

 Spa World doesn't fit the typical "hidden gem" or "major attraction" categories.
 It's a massive hot spring complex with themed floors representing different countries, multiple pools, saunas, and relaxation areas.

-It sounds gimmicky.
-In many ways, it is gimmicky.
+It sounds gimmicky, and in many ways, it is gimmicky.
 But it's also genuinely relaxing and uniquely Japanese in its approach to bathing culture.

 A quiet morning scene in a residential Osaka neighborhood with locals going about their daily routines Photo by YUGO ASAI on Unsplash